 How to Get HereThe consortium, known as the Molecular Education and Research Consortium in Undergraduate computational chemistry (MERCURY) was founded in 2001 with the goal of establishing research collaboration among seven computational chemistry faculty from primarily undergraduate institutions (PUIs).
 The consortium members share NSF-funded computational facilities and meet at an annual MERCURY conference to network and present their research.

-The Molecular Sciences Software Institute will offer a workshop for undergraduate students that focuses on TBD (Likely Molecular Docking!
-Final choices being made).
+The Molecular Sciences Software Institute will offer a workshop for undergraduate students that focuses on Molecular Docking with Python.

 The workshop is open to undergraduate students and faculty attending the MERCURY Conference at no additional charge, thanks to sponsorship from the Molecular Sciences Software Institute.